Salk-Harnessing-Plants-Initiative/plant-independent-image-uploader/README.md

 ```
 apt-get install run-one
 ```
-Ensure exactly one instance of `main.py` is running, and check every 5 minutes:
+"Ensure exactly one instance of `main.py` is running, and check every 5 minutes":
 ```
 */5 * * * * run-one /path/to/pipenv run python /path/to/main.py
 ```